chocolatechimpcookie/cfc_vacantlots_bid/notes/cinasnotes_todo.md

 General Do
     -Welcome should maybe just say map?
     -There should be a way back to the map
     -learn about factories

+Backend To do
+    -If you register with existing user login, the UI should tell the user.

 =====================================================================================